Skip to content

 Permission

-Some Linux distro might not be able to run the binary, we suggest enable executable permission to a binary if you're on Linux:
+Some Linux distributions might not be able to run the binary, we suggest enabling execute permissions on the binary if you're on Linux:

 bash